robindemourat/metis-backend/readme.md

 ### Setup a twitter API access

-You will be asked to provide twitter API credentials in order to be able to send tweets from the plateforme.
+You will be asked to provide twitter API credentials in order to be able to send tweets from the plateform:

 * go to [Twitter applications homepage](https://apps.twitter.com/)
 * click on `create a new app` and fill related form
 * go to your new application page, then to the `Keys and Access Tokens` tab
 * generate consumer key, consumer secret, access token, access token secret.
 Keep these values for later.

+*Please note that tweets will be sent from the account from which you have setup the new twitter app*.

 ## Clone repo, install dependencies, setup config